wg-lux/agl_anonymizer_pipeline/README.md

 To use AGL Anonymizer Pipeline, follow these steps:

 Prepare Your Images: Place the images you want to process in the designated folder.
+The path will be used in the call.

 Configure Settings: Adjust the settings in the configuration file (if applicable) to suit your anonymizing and blurring needs.
 Run the Module: Execute the main script from the command line to process the images. bash

 code:

-python main.py --image images/your_image.jpg --east frozen_east_text_detection.pb
+python main.py --image images/your_image.jpg

 example:

-python main.py --image images/lebron_james.jpg --east frozen_east_text_detection.pb
+python main.py --image images/lebron_james.jpg

 ## Modules